 2. How do we collect personal information?

-In some circumstances, group companies may be used to perform some data processing functions on behalf of Commercial & General, but this will not provide any group companies with authorisation to use your data outside of these specific functions.
+In some circumstances, group companies may be used to perform some data processing functions on behalf of Commercial and General Ltd, but this will not provide any group companies with authorisation to use your data outside of these specific functions.

 3. What personal information do we collect?